willhampshire/Depresjon_ML/readme.md

-# Predicting Depression on MADRS Scale Using LSTM (RNN) Machine Learning with Motor Activity Time Series Data
+# Predicting Depression on MADRS Scale using LSTM (RNN) Machine Learning with Motor Activity Time Series Data

 ## Introduction
 Using the ['Depresjon'](https://datasets.simula.no/depresjon/) open source dataset, an LSTM machine learning model was